A Student’s Rights & Responsibilities

 - Self-determination of who will receive student released disability related materials and information within and outside the university.

-- File a grievance with the OAA and receive a prompt and equitable resolution in accordance with the Grievance/Hearing Procedure.
+- File a grievance with the OA and receive a prompt and equitable resolution in accordance with the Grievance/Hearing Procedure.

 - All other rights and privileges available to other students at UNC Asheville.

-- Requesting in writing accommodations and auxiliary aids in a timely manner from the OAA.
+- Requesting in writing accommodations and auxiliary aids in a timely manner from the OA.

 - Demonstrating appropriate and responsible levels of self-help in obtaining and arranging for accommodations or auxiliary aids.

-- Obtaining and providing appropriate documentation to the OAA.
+- Obtaining and providing appropriate documentation to the OA.
 This includes participating in additional evaluations if documentation is insufficient to determine eligibility or if requested accommodations are not supported in the currently submitted documentation.

-- Collaborating with OAA staff to determine reasonable accommodations.
+- Collaborating with OA staff to determine reasonable accommodations.

 - Sending a Letter of Accommodations, then meeting with professors to review and discuss these accommodation requests and any additional information the student deems appropriate.

 - Actively participating in the interactive process to ensure reasonable accommodations by communicating in a timely fashion about accommodation requests, difficulties or concerns.

 - Self-advocating for access and self-monitoring for progress.

-- Keeping documentation, disclosure and contact information up-to-date with the OAA and/or the Office of the Registrar.
+- Keeping documentation, disclosure and contact information up-to-date with the OA and/or the Office of the Registrar.

-- Disclosure of a disability, impairment, condition, or limitation to an individual professor, program, department, or any entity other than the Office of Academic Accessibility is not considered an official notification to the University nor a request for reasonable accommodations.
+- Disclosure of a disability, impairment, condition, or limitation to an individual professor, program, department, or any entity other than the Office of Accessibility is not considered an official notification to the University nor a request for reasonable accommodations.

 The University’s Rights & Responsibilities

-These rights are executed primarily by the Office of Academic Accessibility (OAA) and faculty but are also executed by other university employees and offices.
-If students have questions about requests or provisions of accommodations they should contact the OAA for clarification.
+These rights are executed primarily by the Office of Accessibility (OA) and faculty but are also executed by other university employees and offices.
+If students have questions about requests or provisions of accommodations they should contact the OA for clarification.

 - It can require students to meet with staff members.